michael-whi/js-learning-2020/README.md

 # js-learning-classes-course

-Choosing between a fucnction and a class we should consider them like a choice between stateless and stateful components, where a fucnction is stateless, meanwhile a class is statteful.
+Choosing between a fucnction and a class we should consider them like a choice between stateless and stateful components, where a fucnction is stateless, while a class is statteful.

 fucntions vs. classes diffs